 How to complete Form 720

 New to filling out Form 720?
-We’ve compiled a new examples.
+We've compiled some examples.
 Below, the company plan covered an average of three participants and had a plan year that ended on December 31, 2021.

 This section is included for informational purposes only.
-You should consult with your tax adviser to ensure proper compliance with the law.
+You should seek professional advice from a tax adviser or legal counsel to ensure proper compliance with the law.

 Step 1: Complete company information header